-There is no specific step during an infringement action when claim terms are defined by the IPAB or the courts.
+There is no specific step during an infringement action when claim terms are defined by the courts.
 However, most judges will try to understand the scope and meaning of the claims, including all terms, before determining infringement.
 The same was discussed by the high court in F Hoffmann-La Roche Ltd v Cipla Ltd RFA (OS) Nos 92/2012 & 103/2012, as follows:

 (xiv) At the beginning of an infringement action the Courts in the United States conduct what is known as a 'Markman hearing' to define the scope of the claims or to throw light on certain ambiguous terms used in the claims.
 Although this is not technically done in India but functionally most Judges will resort to a similar exercise in trying to understand the scope and meaning of the claims including its terms.

 In the case of (52 F.3d 967 also 517 US 370) Herbert Markman Vs. Westview the Courts held that an infringement analysis entails two steps:-

 (a) First step is to determine the meaning and scope of the

 (b) Second step is to compare the properly construed claim with the device accused of infringing.

 8.2 What is the legal standard used to define claim terms?

 Claims terms are defined on their own terms.
 The specification is referred to in case of ambiguity in the claims.
 Extrinsic evidence such as inventor testimony, dictionaries and treaties is used by the courts, but only with caution, as extrinsic evidence is treated as of lesser significance in comparison with intrinsic evidence.

 In F Hoffmann-La Roche Ltd v Cipla Ltd RFA (OS) Nos 92/2012 & 103/2012, the high court discussed the aspect of claim construction in detail.